carbon-language/carbon-lang/llvm/docs/MIRLangRef.rst

 ..
 TODO: Describe the syntax of the CFI index machine operands.
 ..
 TODO: Describe the syntax of the metadata machine operands, and the instructions debug location attribute.
 ..
-TODO: Describe the syntax of the target index machine operands.
-..
 TODO: Describe the syntax of the register live out machine operands.
 ..
 TODO: Describe the syntax of the machine memory operands.